In South Korea, one of the most important holidays is Lunar New Year. It is known as Seollal (설날) in Korean.

 세배 (sebae) is the most important of all the Korean Lunar New Year traditions.
 Sebae is the act of kneeling on the ground and bowing deeply so that your hands are also on the ground.
 Younger people must bow deeply to their elders and wish them a happy new year.
 This deep traditional bow signifies respect.

-People often wear 한복 (hanbok), traditional Korean clothes, whilst performing sebae.
+People often wear 한복 (hanbok), traditional clothing in Korea, whilst performing sebae.

 To describe the act of sebae, the verb 드리다 (deurida) is used.
 For example, 세배 드렸어요 (sebae deuryeosseoyo) would mean, “I did the sebae bow.”